£100,000 Mortgage: Monthly Repayments & Income Requirements

 Term Length

-How long you take out a mortgage for can affect your rates and will have a direct impact on your monthly cost for a £100k loan.
-A longer-term will likely reduce your monthly repayments, but it usually means paying more over the life of the mortgage.
+How long you take out a mortgage for can affect your rates and directly impact your monthly cost for a £100k loan.
+A longer term will likely reduce your monthly repayments, but it usually means paying more over the life of the mortgage.

 Your age

-Although it’s possible to get a mortgage at almost any age, time on your side can lead to better deals from lenders.
-This in turn could mean lower rates and therefore lower monthly repayments for your £100,000 mortgage.
+Although getting a mortgage at almost any age is possible, time on your side can lead to better deals from lenders.
+This could mean lower rates and monthly repayments for your £100,000 mortgage.

 The role your credit score plays

-It’s worth downloading all your credit reports before applying for a mortgage because these scores can make a difference to the number of lenders willing to consider your application and, therefore, indirectly affect the rates you’ll be offered.
-Your broker will be able to help with any mistakes and show you areas to improve.
-If you do have bad credit, there will still be specialist lenders available.
+It’s worth downloading all your credit reports before applying for a mortgage because these scores can make a difference to the number of lenders willing to consider your application and indirectly affect the rates you’ll be offered.
+Your broker can help with any mistakes and show you areas to improve.
+If you do have bad credit, specialist lenders will still be available.

 Other mortgage costs to consider